Medical Malpractice Cases Involving Childbirth Result in Ever-Growing PayoutsMay 3, 2018

 Some of the leading causes of maternal death that are largely preventable with current medical knowledge and technology are hemorrhage, infection, mental health conditions, pre-eclampsia, and blood disorders.

-The #1 Cause of Birth Injuries: Communication Errors Among the Birthing Team
+The #1 Cause of Childbirth Malpractice Cases: Communication Errors Among the Birthing Team

-Many of the worst birth injuries occurring in hospitals today involve unnecessary oxygen deprivation to infants.
+Many of the worst childbirth malpractice cases occurring in hospitals today involve unnecessary oxygen deprivation to infants.
 Common care mistakes include missed signs of fetal distress, delayed Caesarian sections, improper resuscitation techniques, misuse of labor-inducing drugs, and the unnecessary use of forceps or vacuum extraction.
 Perinatal asphyxia, intracranial hemorrhage, facial paralysis, spinal cord damage, and cerebral palsy are among the most frequent serious birth injuries reported.

 In 2016, an Illinois jury awarded the largest birth injury settlement in U.S. history to a Cook County boy with cerebral palsy.
 Isaiah Ewing received $53 million from University of Chicago Medical Center because it was deemed the mismanagement of his birth led to a serious brain injury.
 He is unable to feed or clothe himself and will need the funds for his lifelong round-the-clock care.